cioaonk/Sandboc/Forensics/Sept_Tool/README.md

 ```
 Enter your target IP
 ```
-If an IP is incorrectly entered, the script will loop and continue to prompt for an accurate IP address.
+If an invalid IP address is entered, the script will loop and continue to prompt for an accurate IP address.
 ```
 Invalid IP Address
 Enter your target IP